tbensky/physgl/README.md

 PhysGL is a browser-based scripting language and development environment for quickly creating 3D computer graphics scenes, and/or animation.
-With your WebGL-enabled browser is pointing to a PhysGL installation (see physgl.org), you should see the main development screen, which consists of a code-editor to the left and a gray graphics-output window to the right.
+With your WebGL-enabled browser is pointing to a PhysGL installation (see physgl.csm.calpoly.edu), you should see the main development screen, which consists of a code-editor to the left and a gray graphics-output window to the right.
 You should be able to see a “Run” button under the code editor.